Breaking News | Nigerians now more conscious of their rights, IGP tells police

 “Community policing is a global policing model which is problem-solving based by emphasizing the impressiveness of partnering with the community in addressing the causes of crime and reducing fears of insecurity in the society.

-“Community Policing is a policing strategy which advocates and inclines towards crime prevention and control, then reactive policing measures which widen the gap between the police and the police.”
+“Community Policing is a policing strategy which advocates and inclines towards crime prevention and control, then reactive policing measures widen the gap between the police and the policed.”

-Read Also: Again, IGP orders withdrawal of policemen attached to personalities, organizations

-Niger state Governor, Alhaji Abubakar Sani Bello who applauded the Inspector General of Police for the recruitment of the Special Constables to be used for community policing said that the communities in Niger state who are bedeviled with insecurity can be at ease.
+Niger State Governor, Alhaji Abubakar Sani Bello, who applauded the Inspector-General of Police for the recruitment of the Special Constables who would be used for community policing, said the communities in Niger State, who are bedeviled with insecurity, can be at ease.

-Bello who was represented by his Deputy, Alhaji Ahmed Ketso said that this development would bring security to the areas experiencing insecurity in the state adding that community policing will keep the community more secured.
+Bello, who was represented by his Deputy, Alhaji Ahmed Ketso, said this development would bring security to the areas experiencing insecurity in the state, adding that community policing will keep the community more secured.

-“Having experienced a lot of issues in banditry and communal clashes in our communities, we believe that the only way out communities can be secured is to have community policing.
+“Having experienced a lot of issues in banditry and communal clashes in our communities, we believe that the only way our communities can be secured is to have community policing.

 “We believe that with these Special Constables, our communities will be greatly secured than ever before.
-Having them will make the people in the community to sleep with their two eyes closed.
-Now that they are here, I believe that our communities will be normalized now.”
+Having them will make the people in the community sleep with their two eyes closed.
+Now that they are here, I believe that our communities will be normalised now.”

 The Commandant of the Police Training school, Minna, ACP.
-Aloko Amodu said that the first batch of 463 persons drowned from 10 local government areas of Niger state is passing out adding that the other recruits from the 15 local government areas of the state would start their training soon.
+Aloko Amodu, said the first batch of 463 persons drawn from 10 local government areas of Niger State is passing out, adding that the other recruits from the 15 local government areas of the state would start their training soon.

 He said that the Special Constables had undergone training for five weeks and would be deployed back to their various communities for their primary assignment as Community Policing Officers.

-He added that the Special Constabulary have the sole responsibility of protecting lives and properties, intelligence gathering and also ensuring that all fundamental human rights are not violated pointing out that they are also to promote the cordial relationship between the police and members of the public.
+He added that the Special Constabulary have the sole responsibility of protecting lives and properties, intelligence gathering and also ensuring that fundamental human rights are not violated, pointing out that they are also to promote the cordial relationship between the police and members of the public.

 Comments